About Us and our Ministry

 In addition, our time is limited, so our primary attention is given to content and efficiency.
 Thus, we primarily aim for simple and clean but pleasing layouts rather than the slower loading fancy stuff.
 That said, we’re still adding additional features while attempting to maintain a good balance between aesthetics and functionality, and honoring our commitment to those with older equipment and slower internet services.

-We are currently recoding the entire site in HTML5/CSS to add additional features without sacrificing loading speed and efficiency.
-Upgrade includes enlarged text (approximately 15%) for easier reading, a new navbar for improved inter-section linking and browsing, and other enhancements.
+We recently (January 2018) finished re-coding the entire site in HTML5/CSS to add additional features without sacrificing loading speed and efficiency (most should actually load faster).
+The upgrade also includes enlarged text (approximately 15%) for easier reading, a new navbar for improved inter-section linking and browsing, and other enhancements.

 Is a “mobile” version of your site available?